StevenAlexander44/WebRomote/README.md

 * Much faster typing on most Roku Channels
 * Big, readable buttons
 * Use your keyboard to control the Roku device, including:
+    * "Home" key to go to home screen
+    * Escape to go back
     * Arrow keys for movement
-    * "Home" key for home
-    * Enter to select
+    * Enter to select an item
-    * Escape to go back
+    * CapsLock to toggle pause
-    * CapsLock for instant replay
+    * "/" for an instant replay
-    * "/" or "?" for info
+    * "?" for information (the star/asterisk button on a Roku remote)
-    * PageUp/Down and "End" for volume
+    * PageUp/PageDown and "End" keys to control volume

 # How to use